HL7/cqf-measures/input/pages/data-model-standards-landscape.md

 There are occasional instances where additional specificity or functionality is required explicitly for quality measurement, or a particular component within a quality measure.
 In these cases, additional profiles are defined within the DEQM, or by stakeholders such as measure developers or implementers.
-For example, the Medication Reconciliation Post Discharge measure example included in this implementation guide references the Healthcare Effectiveness Data and Information Set (HEDIS) Implementation Guide, which defines profiles specific to that particular HEDIS measure.

 The following diagram depicts this data model standards landscape: